spajunen/favourites/README.md

 - List saved beverages on same or separate pages
 - Save data from Fronend with e.g React or TypeScript
 - Implement backend (e.g Java, Kotlin, Golang)
-- text file can be used as a database, also real database is possible but application should be able to run independently
+- Text file can be used as a database, also real database is possible but application should be able to run independently
-- tests
+- Tests

 - Plan the work so that it takes you max 6 hours.
 Save app e.g to GitHub and write instructions to run on Readme.md.